Macchina-CLI/libmacchina/README.md

 </div>

-This crate provides the fetching capabilities for [Macchina](https://github.com/Macchina-CLI/macchina), a __fast__ and __minimal__ system information fetching program, written in Rust 🦀.
+This library provides the fetching capabilities for [Macchina](https://github.com/Macchina-CLI/macchina), a fast, minimal and customizable system information fetching program, written in Rust 🦀.

 The information you see in the image below, was fetched by this crate.

 # 💬 Tell me more!

-Through this crate, you can access a variety of system information, such as:
+Through this library, you can access a variety of system information, such as:
 - Host
   - Username
   - Hostname